Welcome to today's edition of the Rush 24-7 podcast.

 We don't anticipate that.

-Uh so the uh I I wanted to play it for you.
+So I wanted to play it for you.

-Everybody says you gotta play Hank Johnson.
+Everybody says, you got to play Hank Johnson.

-Well, just remember he's not right.
+Well, just remember, he's not right.

 Okay, a phone call or two.